wmo-im/wmds/.github/ISSUE_TEMPLATE/issue-template-for-wmds.md

 # Consultations

-\[include references to manuals or guides that are reviewed to ensure alignment.
-If proposal differs then document how and why\]

 \[include names and emails or handles of individuals or groups that reviewed the proposal\]

+# Context

+\[include references to manuals or guides that are reviewed to ensure alignment, if proposal differs then document how and why\]

 # Expected Impact of Change